assignments-sliit/oauthapp/README.md

 Google Drive Upload Center requires [Node.js](https://nodejs.org/) v4+ to run.

+First, download the source code from Github
-Install the dependencies and devDependencies and start the server.
+Then, install the dependencies and devDependencies and start the server.

 ```sh
 $ cd oauthapp